DamianDawidowski/FISHTANK/README.md

 ## Instructions

-You can start the entire up by simply running the Docker Compose file:
+You can start the entire app by simply running the Docker Compose file:
 ```
 docker-compose up
 ```